preciousuwhubetine/osdev/README.md

 - Basic GUI controls (textboxes, listboxes, etc).
 - An application launcher (still not sure how i'm gonna be doing this).

-21/12/2022 - I'm resuming work on this project today.
+30/12/2022 - I'm resuming work on this project soon.